pattern-of-life/tracker/README.md

 ## Agile Tool
 * Our team has elected to use Github Issues to track our progress and project status.
 * We also made extensive use of whiteboards and TODO lists.

+## API Documentation
+* Our trackers hit an external API endpoint that allows them to update us of their status in a RESTful manner.

+PATH: /device/data/create
+POST with fields:
+time: mm/dd/yyyy hh:mm:ss
+lat: float
+lon: float
+elevation: float
+uuid: UUID